Made in New England,

 Offshore wind energy harnesses the power of wind over the ocean.
 It generates clean, renewable energy that can power homes and businesses.
 This technology helps reduce reliance on fossil fuels and combat climate change.

 Offshore wind energy reduces the pollution causing our planet to overheat.
 It supports local economies by creating jobs in manufacturing, installation, and maintenance.
-It also helps lower the air and water pollution created by the manufacture and use of oil and gas.
+It also helps lower the air and water pollution created by the manufacturing and use of oil and gas.

 Careful planning and monitoring minimize impacts on marine life.
 Studies show that offshore wind projects can coexist with wildlife, providing habitats for some species.
 Responsible siting of wind projects paired with ongoing research ensures that environmental concerns are addressed.